alabamenhu/UserLanguage/README.md

 only: obtain the current user’s preferred language(s).
 There is no universal way to do this, so this module aims to be the one-stop shop to get that information.

-To use, simple ask for the preferred language (if you just want one) or preferred languages (more common).
+To use, simply ask for the preferred language (if you just want one) or preferred languages (more common).

 ```raku